 The Escarpe is no exception, and the CRS version adds another feather to its bow in the form of a carbon front triangle.
-This 140mm travel trail bike certainly means business, with no significant downgrades elsewhere.
+This 140mm-travel trail mountain bike certainly means business, with no significant downgrades elsewhere.

 Vitus Escarpe 29 CRS details

 - Top-dog spec: Given the Escarpe’s carbon fibre mainframe, you might expect downgrades elsewhere, but it comes with some great kit